DiseaseNeuroGenomics/PsychADxD/7_trajectory/README.md

 from create_dataset import create_dataset
 create_dataset(source_paths, target_path)
 source_paths is a list of h5ad files (e.g. ["dataset1.h5ad", "dataset2.h5ad"])
-target_path is the location where the dataset will be saved
+target_path is the directory where the gene data (.dat file) and metadata (.pkl file) will be saved